nwjs/nw.js/test/sanity/crash-dump-report/crash_server.js/README.md

 ## Clear the NW.js processes

-> When nwjs crashed, for some old NW.js version(eg: 0.57.1), you should manually clearing NW.js processe
+> When NW.js crashed, for some old NW.js version(eg: 0.57.1), you should manually clear the NW.js processes

 ```sh
 npm run clear